 We will evaluate the translation performance of the results submitted through

 automatic evaluation and human evaluation.

+We will prepare an automatic evaluation server.
 You will be able to evaluate the translation results at any time using this server.

 Human evaluation will be carried out with two kinds of method, which are Pairwise Crowdsourcing Evaluation and JPO Adequacy Evaluation.

 Submission site is now open.

 (User Name and Password is necessary to access.)